nodebotsau/scientist-kit/README.md

 Just install the relevant one and you may need to restart your machine.
 Once done plug in your arduino and it should be fine (you'll get an error message if not).

-### Install the firmware on the arduino

-The next thing you need is a special firmata so you can use all of these components on your board because the Arduino is way too underpowered to run javascript.
-Open up arduino and browse to the repo folder then go to `firmware/sk_firmata/sk_firmata.ino`

-Select from the tools->Board menu "Arduino Uno" then again from the tools menu but this time port select the port that appears when you plug the arduino in (this may take a couple of guesses).

-Once you've got the right port, select upload and the board should flash and you're now done.

 ### Install node dependencies.

 From the repo folder simply: